lindenb/jvarkit/docs/ScanStructuralVariants.md

 ## Usage

+This program is now part of the main `jvarkit` tool.
+See [jvarkit](JvarkitCentral.md) for compiling.

 ```
+Usage: java -jar dist/jvarkit.jar scansv  [options] Files

 Usage: scansv [options] Files
   Options:
     --all
       Print all original variants from each file instead of printing just one.
+      Default: false
+    --bcf-output
+      If this program writes a VCF to a file, The format is first guessed from
+      the file suffix.
+Otherwise, force BCF output.
+The current supported BCF
+      version is : 2.1 which is not compatible with bcftools/htslib (last
+      checked 2019-11-15)
       Default: false
     --bed
       A source of intervals.
 The following suffixes are recognized: vcf,